zangassis/raven-shop/README.md

 First of all, [download](https://ravendb.net/download) and install **RavenDB**.
 Version `5.2.1` or higher is required.

-Installation done, go to, `http://localhost:8080/` to view the RavenDB dashboard.
+Installation done, go to, `http://localhost:[PORT]/` to view the RavenDB dashboard.

 After cloning or forking this repository.
-Open the solution in Visual Studio 2019 or VS Code and run the restore to download the dependencies and then run the "Shop Web API.Application" project on startup.
+Open the solution in your IDE and run the restore to download the dependencies and then run the "Shop Web API.Application" project on startup.

-Great!✨ The API runs in swagger and you can see this at `http://localhost:5000/swagger/index.html`.
+Great!✨ The API runs in swagger and you can see this at `http://localhost:[PORT]/swagger/index.html`.

 Don't worry about the database, if it doesn't exist in your environment, our application will create it😉.